dmitrysergeev/teslabox/README.md

   ```
   nano /lib/systemd/system/teslabox.service
   ```
-  - Paste this, with each Environment variable appended with its =value (if needed):
+  - Paste this, with each Environment variable appended with its =value (if needed)
+  - If you are planning to use a bucket from another compatible S3 Cloud Service or your own bucket (ex.
+Minio), uncomment the S3_ENDPOINT environment variable and fill it up with the corresponding endpoint URL
   ```
   [Unit]
   Description=TeslaBox